MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/key-concepts.md

 search.audienceType:
   - admin
 ---
-# CoE ALM Accelerator for Power Platform key concepts
+# CoE ALM Accelerator for Power Platform key concepts (Deprecated)

 As you deploy and use the ALM CLI, it's important to understand the following key concepts that the CLI is automating.

 > [!NOTE]
-> The ALM accelerator for Microsoft Power Platform is currently in public preview.
-While in preview we will be prioritizing feedback and bugs via GitHub [New issue](https://github.com/microsoft/coe-starter-kit/labels/alm-accelerator).
-If the issue is something in the platform all we can do is funnel feedback to the responsible product teams.
-For more information on the current preview status of the ALM Accelerator for Power Platform [follow this link](https://github.com/microsoft/coe-starter-kit/blob/main/CenterofExcellenceALMAccelerator/PREVIEW.md).
+> The CoE CLI is deprecated and will be removed in a future release.
+Please use the [Power Platform Project Setup Wizard](/power-platform/guidance/alm-accelerator/setup-admin-tasks.md) to set up and manage your ALM Accelerator for Power Platform projects.

 ## Azure Active Directory